SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-code-editing.md

   * Typing `sysout` will create a `System.out.println()` statement.
   * There are several `for` code templates that will create `for`-loops.
   * The `foreach` template will search upward from your current location and find the nearest `Iterable` type and create an enhanced `for`-loop over it.
   * Typing `/**` before a method will generate Javadoc, inferring the parameters to your method.
 You still have to write the comments that describes what the method does and provide information about the parameters to the method.
+Don't write junk!
+We do read your comments to ensure they describe your code.

 ## Code Formatter
 Additionally, Eclipse can help you keep your code well formatted (which is nice for avoiding loss of style points on your programming assignments).

 Once you know that your program works, take a look at your code.
 Methods should be indented within classes, and statements should be indented within methods.
 If your code does not follow proper indentation let Eclipse help.
-Press **Ctrl + Shift + F** (or go to the **Source > Format** in the menu; Mac users try **Apple + Shift + F**).
+Press **Ctrl + Shift + F** (or go to the **Source > Format** in the menu; Mac users try **Cmd + Shift + F**).

 ## Customizing Code Templates and the Formatter